-We're pleased to introduce the featured panelists for the SABR 44 panel From Playing Field to Front Office, which is scheduled for 10:30 a.m. on Saturday, August 2 at the Royal Sonesta Houston.
-This panel will focus on the unique experiences of three baseball lifers who all began their careers as major league players and moved into the executive realm.
+At SABR 44 on August 2, 2014, in Houston, Texas, the From Playing Field to Front Office Panel discussed the unique experiences of three baseball lifers who all began their careers as major league players and moved into the executive realm.
+They also shared a few humorous Yogi Berra stories, too.

-Here are the panelists for the From Playing Field to Front Office panel:
+- Video: Click here to watch the From Playing Field to Front Office Panel (YouTube)

-For more information on SABR 44 or to register, visit SABR.org/convention.
+For more coverage of SABR 44, visit SABR.org/convention.

 Originally published: August 13, 2014.
 Last Updated: July 27, 2020.